Alice Cary

 Alice Cary (April 26, 1820 – February 12, 1871) was an American poet, and the older sister of fellow poet Phoebe Cary (1824–1871).

 Biography

 Alice Cary was born on April 26, 1820, in Mount Healthy, Ohio, off the Miami River near Cincinnati.
 Her parents lived on a farm bought by Robert Cary in 1813 in what is now North College Hill, Ohio.
 He called the 27 acre Clovernook Farm.
-The farm was 10 mi north of Cincinnati, a good distance from schools, and the father could not afford to give their large family of nine children a very good education.
+The farm was 10 mi north of Cincinnati, a good distance from schools, and the father could not even afford to give their large family of nine children a very good education.
 But Alice and her sister Phoebe were fond of reading and studied all they could.